 Movies set in Italy on Amazon Prime

-Although there is a greater selection of movies set in Italy available for streaming on Amazon Prime, many of these are not included in the subscription and are subject to a small fee to own or rent.
+There is a much wider selection of movies set in Italy available for streaming on Amazon Prime.
+Although many of these films are not included in the subscription, you can rent or buy them to stream on the platform for a modest fee.